istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

 `<name>.<namespace>.global`.
 Istio also ships with a CoreDNS server that will provide DNS resolution for these services.
 In order to utilize this DNS, Kubernetes' DNS needs to be configured to point to CoreDNS as the DNS server for the `.global` DNS domain.

-Create one of the following ConfigMaps or update an existing one:
+Create one of the following ConfigMaps, or update an existing one, in each cluster that will be calling services in remote clusters (every cluster in the general case):

 For clusters that use `kube-dns`: